 Lily absolutely loved playing in the snow last year, being pulled around on sledges, sliding on tubes, catching snowballs, and then settling down to watch the fantastic interactive Christmas show.
 We wont spoil the fun, but they promise it will be even bigger this year too.

-Full review coming soon, but I definitely recommend it, especially as it is a chance to have a fantastic family festive day out and experience a Christmas wonderland, without having to meet Santa himself.
+Full review is now live (click here to check it out), but I definitely recommend it, especially as it is a chance to have a fantastic family festive day out and experience a Christmas wonderland, without having to meet Santa himself.
 With the real snow, twinkling lights, Christmas show and festive magic, this is one not to miss!

 2. Charnwood Forest Alpacaas – Reinpaca Walk